 If you haven’t already read that post, then you should probably do so!
-We’ve also got an episode coming out soon about reflexive monitoring – a role that is key to successful co-innovation.
+We’ve also got an episode about reflexive monitoring – a role that is key to successful co-innovation.

 Just a reminder that co-innovation is a systems-based approach to facilitating practice change.
 It means considering the wider environment around the problem and involving a range of people – a greater range than we might be used to thinking about – because this is about co-development.
 Co-development in understanding a problem and co-development in designing solutions.